parklab/MosaicForecast/README.md

 ```

 ## How to run Mutect2-PON:
-* Please refer to FAQ.pdf, we also have a Snakemake pipeline.
+* Please refer to FAQ.md, we also have a Snakemake pipeline.

 # Usage:
 ## Phasing: